-Judge Roderick Ireland was born on December 3, 1944 in Springfield, Massachusetts to Helen Garner Ireland and George Lovelace Ireland.
-Ireland received his B.A. degree in 1966 from Lincoln University, his J.D. degree from Columbia Law School in 1969, his L.L.M. degree from Harvard Law School in 1975, and his Ph.D. degree in Law, Policy and Society from Northeastern University in 1998.
+Judge Roderick Ireland was born on December 3, 1944 in Springfield, Massachusetts to Helen Garner and George Lovelace Ireland.
+He received his B.A. degree in 1966 from Lincoln University, his J.D. degree from Columbia Law School in 1969, his L.L.M. degree from Harvard Law School in 1975, and his Ph.D. degree in Law, Policy, and Society from Northeastern University in 1998.

 Roderick Ireland was interviewed by The HistoryMakers on November 12, 2018.